tpisel/housing-project/README.md

 ## Pre-requisites

 You will need to have Postgres installed.
-A `requirements.txt` has been provided in the root directory.
+A conda `requirements.txt` has been provided in the root directory.
 The first time you run the app, you will be asked for your postgres password and an API key from PlanningAlerts.
 Sign up to obtain a free API key [here](https://www.planningalerts.org.au/api/howto).
 The script will save the API key on your local keyring.